-- This class performs a series of tasks that are different/unrelated and require the use of similar skills and knowledge. - Some tasks are repetitive/well-defined, but related; however, at times they are different with some unrelated aspects.
-There are limited or no guidelines for diverse tasks and simple problems with obvious solutions that can be addressed by following procedures, or that occasionally can be resolved in a team setting. - The most typical challenging problems are related to uncooperative/difficult/or upset patients.
+- Performs a series of tasks that are different/unrelated and require the use of similar skills and knowledge. - Some tasks are repetitive/well-defined, but related; however, they can be different with some unrelated aspects.
+There are limited or no guidelines for diverse tasks.
+There are simple problems with obvious solutions that can be addressed by following procedures or those that can be resolved in a team setting. - The most typical challenging problems are related to uncooperative/difficult/or upset patients.
 Patients often have dementia/delirium, are children, or have psychiatric illnesses, and who do not understand the procedures.
 The technologist must be creative and understanding with the patient, in order to obtain accurate results.
-Another occurring problem is with machines that malfunction or electrode artifacts that do not work or are loose requiring the technologist to immediately fix, in order to continue with the testing and achieve accurate recordings.

-- When addressing typical challenges, problems or issues, this class reviews department policies and procedures, equipment manuals, infection control guidelines, collective agreements, Canadian Association of Electroneurophysiology Technologists (CAET) technical standards and guidelines, and code of ethics.
+Another occurring problem is with machines that malfunction or electrode artifacts that do not work or are loose requiring the technologist to immediately fix, in order to continue with the testing and achieve accurate recordings. - When addressing typical challenges/problems/issues, reviews department policies and procedures, equipment manuals, infection control guidelines, collective agreements, Canadian Association of Electroneurophysiology Technologists (CAET) technical standards and guidelines, and code of ethics.